pyxem/kikuchipy/doc/source/load_save_patterns.rst

-This information can be modified directly, and information in ``metadata`` and ``axes_manager`` can also be modified by the :py:class:`~kikuchipy.signals.ebsd.EBSD` class methods :py:meth:`~kikuchipy.signals.ebsd.EBSD.set_experimental_parameters`, :py:meth:`~kikuchipy.signals.ebsd.EBSD.set_phase_parameters`, :py:meth:`~kikuchipy.signals.ebsd.EBSD.set_scan_calibration` and :py:meth:`~kikuchipy.signals.ebsd.EBSD.set_detector_calibration`.
-For example, to set or change the accelerating voltage, horizontal pattern centre coordinate and static background pattern (stored as a :py:class:`numpy.ndarray`):
+This information can be modified directly, and information in ``metadata`` and ``axes_manager`` can also be modified by the :class:`~kikuchipy.signals.ebsd.EBSD` class methods :meth:`~kikuchipy.signals.ebsd.EBSD.set_experimental_parameters`, :meth:`~kikuchipy.signals.ebsd.EBSD.set_phase_parameters`, :meth:`~kikuchipy.signals.ebsd.EBSD.set_scan_calibration` and :meth:`~kikuchipy.signals.ebsd.EBSD.set_detector_calibration`.
+For example, to set or change the accelerating voltage, horizontal pattern centre coordinate and static background pattern (stored as a :class:`numpy.ndarray`):

 .. code-block:: python